 When it comes to life coaching, there’s no one-size-fits-all approach to guide each client through their unique issues.
 A life coach intake form is essentially a pre-coaching client onboarding questionnaire that will help you understand what are the unique requirements of each client at the very onset.

-At the time of coaching client onboarding process, the life coach intake forms will help you tweak your signature life coaching program specifically around his/ her goals and expectation, character attribute, attitude to life, etc. and also remain a resource you can refer to over the course of the program with the help of this life coach intake questions.
+At the time of coaching client onboarding process, the life coaching intake forms will help you tweak your signature life coaching program specifically around his/her goals and expectations, character attributes, attitude to life, etc. The life coaching intake questions must also be crafted in a way that the form remains a resource you can refer to over the course of the program.

 As you go back to the life coach intake form from time to time, you’ll also be able to ensure that your client is on the right track to progress, from the time of client onboarding to the end of the program.
 In other words, it also acts as a coaching follow-up form.